Crypto vs Stocks 2025: Which is Better?

 - Germany: Tax-free after 1 year holding period

-- Portugal: No capital gains tax for individuals
+- Portugal: No investment gains tax for individuals

-- Singapore: No capital gains tax for long-term investors
+- Singapore: No investment gains tax for long-term investors

-- UK: Capital gains tax with annual exemption
+- UK: profit taxation tax with annual exemption

 - Canada: 50% of gains taxable as income